A short video [03:02 min] we prepared for pupils to watch and get a feel for what returning to the building would be like for our return in June 2020.

 - avoid touching your eyes, nose, and mouth with unwashed hands

-- class sizes should reflect the amount of teachers available but kept as small possible.
-Lunch times, break times and the movement of children around the school should be staggered as needed to reduce large groups of children gathering
+- lunch times, break times and the movement of children around the school should be staggered as needed to reduce large groups of children gathering

 - make sure anyone who is feeling ill stays at home